open-atmos/PySDM/paper/paper.md

 A comparison of the time-dependent and singular models using a two-dimensional kinematic prescribed-flow framework was the focus of @Arabas_et_al_2022.

-## Initialisation of multi-component internally or externally mixed aerosols
+## Initialization of multi-component internally or externally mixed aerosols

-The new aerosol initialisation framework introduced in `PySDM` "v2" allows flexible specification of multi-modal, multi-component aerosol.
+The new aerosol initialization framework introduced in `PySDM` "v2" allows flexible specification of multi-modal, multi-component aerosol.
 The `DryAerosolMixture` class takes a tuple of compounds and dictionaries specifying their molar masses, densities, solubilities, and ionic dissociation numbers.